interfect/skyfall/README.md

 * Use your powers for good, not evil.
 Bluesky as a community remains invite-only; things people posted there are possibly not yet intended to be widely distributed on the open Internet.
 This tool dumps whole repos because I was too lazy to write a UI, not so you can steal them and put them up for Google.
 Be respectful.
 * If you get too many(?) embeds too fast(?) (see the `--blob_delay` option), you may see something like: `{"error":"InvalidRequest","message":"Temporarily disabled: com.atproto.sync.getBlob"}`.
 See above point about being respectful, and maybe get a real client?
 * Information comes out in internal storage order: profile, likes, posts, blocks, follows.
 This is because I only barely got the Merkle Search Tree iterator working and did not want to implement the RocksDB-style range search on keys that you are really supposed to use.
+* `at://` URIs are not supported as arguments!
+Use just a handle or DID, and then hope you can find the particular thing being linked to in there somewhere.

 ## How does this work?